Comp211-FA24/lab-00/README.md

 The `-Wall` flag tells `gcc` to print out all warnings.

-Once your program compiles without warnings and meets the requirements, you can continue on.
+Once your program compiles without warnings and meets the requirements, you should submit your assignment.

 ## Submit your assignment

 Assignment submissions will be made through [Gradescope](https://www.gradescope.com).

 You should already be enrolled in the COMP 211 course on Gradescope.
-If you are not, please self enroll with entry code listed on the Canvas home page.
-If you're unable to self enroll, please contact your cohort leader and we'll manually add you.
+If you are not, please self-enroll with entry code listed on the Canvas home page.
+If you're unable to self-enroll, please contact your cohort leader and we'll manually add you.

 To submit your assignment, you must commit and push your work to this repository using git.
-You are likely unfamiliar with git at this point, so just follow these steps:

-1. Navigate to the base folder of the repository within your container. **Enter the command `ls` to confirm that it contains the directory named `0-hello-world` and ensure that your `hello.c` file is in the `0-hello-world` directory.**
+1. Navigate to the base folder of the repository within your container.
+Enter the command `ls` to confirm that it contains the directory named `0-hello-world`, and ensure that your `hello.c` file is in the `0-hello-world` directory.
 2. Type `git status`.
 You should see a list of changes that have been made to the repository.
 3. Type `git add -A`.
 This signals that you want to place all modified/new files on the "stage" so that their changes can take effect.
 4. Type `git commit -m "Your Message Here"`.
-This shows that you are "committing" to the changes you put on the stage.
+This shows that you are "committing" the changes you put on the stage.
 Instead of Your Message Here, you should write a meaningful message about what changes you have made.
 5. Type `git push`.
 This takes the commit that was made locally on your machine and "pushes" it to GitHub.
-Now, when you view this repository on GitHub you should be able to see the changes you've made.
+Now, when you view this repository on GitHub, you should be able to see the changes you've made.
 6. Go to the COMP 211 course in Gradescope and click on the assignment called **Lab 00**.
 7. Click on the option to **Submit Assignment** and choose GitHub as the submission method.
 You will be prompted to sign in to your GitHub account to grant access to Gradescope.
-When this occurs, **make sure to grant access to the Comp211-FA23 organization**.
+When this occurs, **make sure to grant access to the Comp211-SP24 organization**.
 8. You should see a list of your public repositories.
 Select the one named **lab-00-yourname** and submit it.
 9. Your assignment should be autograded within a few seconds and you will receive feedback.
 10. If you receive all the points, then you have completed this preliminary lab!
 Otherwise, you are free to keep pushing commits to your GitHub repository and submit for regrading up until the deadline of the lab.